DHCP vs Static IP: Which Should You Use? Complete Guide

 Common DHCP Issues

 - Conflicting IP addresses → Ensure no static IPs are within the DHCP pool.
+This is the most common cause of conflicts: someone manually assigns an address that the DHCP server also hands out.

 - Wrong network settings assigned → Check DHCP scope and lease settings.
+Verify gateway, DNS, and subnet mask values are correct in the DHCP server config.

 Common Static IP Issues

-- Can’t connect to the internet → Ensure the correct gateway and subnet mask are set.
+- Can't connect to the internet → Ensure the correct gateway and subnet mask are set.
+A wrong subnet mask is the most common mistake—the device thinks the gateway is on a different network.

 - IP conflict detected → Check documentation to avoid assigning duplicate IPs.
+Use

 Best Practices for Implementing DHCP and Static IPs